Butterflies - Spicebush Swallowtail Pictures and Plants

 Sassafras albidum

 Sassafras also goes by the names, Ague Tree, Saxifrax Tree, White Sassafras, Sassafac, Cinnamon Wood, Smelling Stick, Saloop and Gumbo File.
 This native dioecious (male and female plants) tree can grow to 90 feet.
 All parts of the tree are aromatic and most have been used in herbal medicine or are eaten.
+In fall the leaves are harvested and dried to make "file", an ingredient in Cajun gumbo.
 The small greenish yellow flowers appear before the leaves come out in March or April in Louisiana.
 The black drupes and leaves are eaten by 28 species of birds as well as wild turkey, raccoons and squirrels.
 White-tailed deer, marsh rabbit and black bear eat the twigs.
 It does well in well drained soil and open areas.

 Camphor tree, Cinnamomum camphora